Improving Artifact Robustness for CT Deep Learning Models Without Labeled Artifact Images via Domain Adaptation: Results Discussion

+Although the domain adaptation strategy helped a model to adapt to ring artifact data, the same strategy was not as effective when applied to adapting to rotated data.
+In column 7 of Fig.~\ref{figExpt234ResultMatrix}, although the domain-adapted model retained a fairly high accuracy on its source domain of undistorted data (94.0\%), its accuracy of 46.0\% on its target domain of rotated data is no better than the baseline model (46.7\%).
+This result is somewhat expected, as convolutional neural networks do not have a natural mechanism for rotational invariance.
+Thus, domain adaptation is not necessarily appropriate for all target domains.

 OrganAMNIST is an imbalanced classification problem.
 In the provided training set for example, the largest class (liver) has 6,164 samples, while the smallest class (right femur) has only 1,357 samples.
 Likewise, the validation set has 1,033 in its largest class and 225 in its smallest, while the test set has 3,285 in its largest and 784 in its smallest.
 As a result, we also collect the macro-averaged F1 (Fig.~\ref{figExpt234ResultMatrixF1}), precision (Fig.~\ref{figExpt234ResultMatrixPrecision}), and recall (Fig.~\ref{figExpt234ResultMatrixRecall}) for each experiment on OrganAMNIST data to help detect problems in predicting certain classes compared to others.
-F1 broadly follows the same trends as accuracy.
-Precision is surprisingly higher than recall for many test domains which were not seen during training - this suggests that for this problem, the class imbalance is a major source of difficulty for the model in the domains it is not adapted to.
+F1, precision, and recall all broadly follow the same trends as accuracy.
+This suggests that for this problem, the class imbalance is not a major source of difficulty for the model.

 We find the loss curves for the models of experiment 3 interesting (Fig.~\ref{figLossCurves}).
 For both models, training loss gradually rises at first, then gradually lowers.
-A potential explanation may be that as the domain classifier learns, it makes the features more difficult for the label predictor to predict from, leading to an overall increase in loss.
-However, as the label predictor gets better at using domain invariant features, and as the feature extractor gets better at providing useful domain invariant features for the label predictor, the loss comes down again.
-Although the validation loss fluctuates greatly, we still observe reasonable classification performance after training.
+A potential explanation may be that as the domain classifier learns, the gradient reversal makes the features more difficult for the domain classifier to predict from, leading to an overall increase in loss.
+However, as the domain classifier gets better at using domain invariant features, and as the feature extractor gets better at providing useful domain invariant features for the label predictor, the loss comes down again.
+Although the validation loss fluctuates more, we still observe reasonable classification performance after training.